Guidance on the expansion of early years provision via Flying Start, from September 2022.

 There are a number of ways families can be supported with the costs of childcare, including some UK Government schemes.
 The Childcare Choices website has more information about help which may be available, for example through Tax Free Childcare or Universal Credit.

-The phased expansion of funded part-time provision for two years olds is a step towards supporting more families with childcare costs.
+The phased expansion of funded part-time provision for two years olds is an important step towards supporting more families with childcare costs.

 There are other changes in the short term with the Childcare Offer being expanded to parents in education and training.
 This expansion will initially focus on parents enrolled on Further and Higher Education courses.
 Welsh Government are currently developing plans for implementation of this extension.

-As stated above (point 19), in 2019 Welsh Government launched our vision for Early Childhood Education and Care (ECEC), which will reform the provision of early education, and care in Wales to ensure that every child gets the best possible start in life.
+As stated above (Q. 18), in 2019 Welsh Government launched our vision for Early Childhood Education and Care (ECEC), which will reform the provision of early education, and care in Wales to ensure that every child gets the best possible start in life.
 This is our long term approach to childcare provision in Wales.

 We are embarking on a ten year journey to adopt an (ECEC) approach for children aged 0 to 5.
 This will involve ensuring our provision in education and childcare is focused on the holistic development of children’s social, emotional, cognitive and physical needs to support well-being and lifelong learning.